colinator27/DogScepter/README.md

     	- Rooms
 - [ ] Command line interface **(currently a work in progress)**
      - Simple CLI to allow actual work to be done with the above project system before everything else is done, including the UI itself.
-	 - As of writing this, the CLI has basic features and is somewhat usable with an interactive shell.
+	 - As of writing this, the CLI has basic features and is somewhat usable with (or without) an interactive shell.

 ## Special Thanks
 * Msnshame and Agentalex9 for assistance in creating the icon for the tool.
 Additional thanks to the Underminers Discord server members for being there to come up with the name, as well.